tuneinsight/lattigo/README.md

 Lattigo is a Go package implementing lattice-based cryptographic primitives.
 The library features:
-- A pure Go implementation bringing code-simplicity and easy builds.
+- A pure Go implementation enabling code-simplicity and easy builds.
-- A public interface for an efficient multiprecision polynomial arithmetic layer.
+- A public interface for an efficient multi-precision polynomial arithmetic layer.
 - Comparable performance to state-of-the-art C++ libraries.

 Lattigo aims at enabling fast prototyping of secure-multiparty computation solutions based on distributed homomorphic cryptosystems, by harnessing Go's natural concurrency model.